Top 19 Cannabis Business Social Networks For 2022

 In addition, similar to LinkedIn, LeafWire helps cannabis industry employers find qualified employees.
 It serves as a networking hub to bring professions in the field together to discuss trends, techniques, and the latest news in both the medical and recreational marijuana niches.

 Social chitchat isn’t the goal at LeafWire, so new users can register only as accredited investors or as professionals in the industry.
 Those looking for employment can head to the LeafWire marketplace to list their services.

-This relatively new cannabis social network is a little more specialized than most, since it focuses on medical marijuana.
-You’ll find plenty of information about the use of cannabis to treat various conditions, as well as content about growing marijuana and other lifestyle discussion topics.
+This relatively new cannabis industry platform is a little more specialized than most, since it focuses on medical marijuana.
+JointBudz is a great way to find plenty of information about the use of cannabis to treat various conditions, as well as content about growing marijuana and other lifestyle discussion topics.

 The social network offers more than just maps, though.
 You can also read reviews of different brands and strains, and users can post thoughts and images as well.

 If LeafWire is the LinkedIn of the cannabis social network world, BudHubz is the old-school Foursquare.
 When users connect with their “buds” online, they can get recommendations for not just dispensaries, but also cannabis products, doctors, headshops, and more.
 While still in the beta phase of its rollout as of early 2020, BudHubz is a promising cannabis social media network that fills a much-needed niche.